CprimeLearningLabs/terraform-azure-intro/labs/lab-3.5-Key_Vault/lab3.5-secure_password.md

 # Key Vault

 Lab Objective:
+- Use data sources to obtain user data
 - Create a key vault to protect a database password
 - Update database resource to use secured password